 - To provide the University with an applied setting for evaluating student performance.

 - To establish and enhance communication between leisure service agencies and the University.

 - To offer practitioners an opportunity to contribute to the leisure service industry through the preparation of professionals.

 The internship program consists of pre-internship field experiences during the first three years of the undergraduate program followed by enrollment in a professional internship during the senior year.
 Pre-internship experiences are described below.

 Most of the necessary placement procedures are taken care of as RST 480 class assignments (taken the semester prior to the internship).
-The process is outlined here for clarification.

 During the first three years of the student's academic program they should accumulate and document 300 hours of pre-internship experiences.
 In addition, they must follow as closely as possible the recommended course sequences.
 The Application for Internship form calls for verification of 300 hours of field experience, senior status and the completion of certain courses deemed necessary and prerequisite to the internship.

 Given the learning emphasis of the internship, the intern should receive training, supervision, and ongoing evaluation similar to, and, in many cases, more than that provided for employees.
 Additionally, the agency assumes responsibilities to meet specific agency university requirements for the internship including:

 - Indicating acceptance of the student as an intern by submitting the Internship Site Confirmation Form.

 - Designing, with the University, an ongoing educational program and adapting the program to specifically address the individual educational needs of each intern.